 - Add spices to the bowl and toss again to coat the cashews evenly.

-For some reason, most recipes call for a lower temperature and a shorter roasting time, regardless of whether or not oil is used.
-I find that anything less than 375 °F and 10 minutes leaves a lingering raw taste.
-However, you may want to start checking on them at 10 minutes to make sure you don’t over-brown them, especially if your oven temperature is unreliable.
-(I used an oven thermometer to double-check that it was 375 °F.)
+Be careful to check the cashews frequently towards the end of the baking time.
+I find that anything less than 350 °F and 10 minutes leaves a lingering raw taste, but anything past 12 minutes starts to taste burnt.
+And this is heavily dependent on your oven as well.
+You may want to start checking on them at 8 minutes to make sure you don’t over-brown them, especially if your oven temperature is unreliable.
+(I used an oven thermometer to double-check that it was 350 °F.)

 Oil-free roasted cashews taste pretty good just with plain old salt, but it’s fun to make your own flavour combinations.
-I’ve tried:
+I’ve tried the following spices:

 Where to Find “Raw” Cashews